 Along the roadside, from time to time, you find a white bicycle, alone but for a bouquet of flowers tucked into the wheel.
 These white bikes do not belong to anyone; they represent the spot where a biker’s life was tragically taken.
 They also visually remind drivers to be cautious of bikers, and likewise, bikers to be cautious of drivers.
 Anyone driving and peddling any bike on the road owes each other a duty of care to be cautious and do no harm.
 Sometimes, however, that duty is breached, and injury, or worse, occurs.

 If you or a loved one has been injured or killed in a bicycle accident, and it was not your fault, then you have a legal claim.
-An experienced Alabama bicycle accident attorney at The Vance Law Firm will assess the facts of your case, and determine who is responsible so that you can be compensated for your injuries.
+The Vance Law Firm is a leading Montgomery injury law firm and will assess the facts of your case, determine who is responsible, and fight for your compensation for your injuries.

 Bicycle accidents often end in death or very serious injury for the bike rider because the bike rider is very vulnerable; apart from a helmet, there is basically nothing to protect the biker from the impact of the vehicle.
 The more cyclists on the streets, the more likelihood of accidents.

 Bicycle accidents can happen anywhere in Alabama, but generally, they are more likely to happen in urban areas outside of intersections.
 According to the NHTSA, 33 percent of bike accidents happen at intersections while the remaining 67 percent occurred in multiple other locations.
 In 2014, according to Alabama’s Department of Transportation, there were a total of 203 accidents involving bikes, which resulted in 195 percent injuries and 8 fatalities.
 Thurs, in almost all incidences, the biker was injured.
 Half of those killed were under the age of 25.